willhuff0/music_server/music_shared/docs/documentation.md

 #### Search

 This snippet from songSearchHandler preforms a query on the stored and indexed phonetic codes of each song's name.
-Isar generates functions with names based on the variables in the data model, ie in "sortByPopularityDesc", popularity is a double stored in each song document.
+Isar generates functions with names based on the variables in the data model.
+For example, in "sortByPopularityDesc" popularity is a double stored in each song document.
 Searching on indexes is much faster than filtering each document, and using phonetic codes allows that search to still be fuzzy (such as allowing a spelling error in a song title).

 ```dart
 final queryPhonetics = getPhoneticCodesOfQuery(queryString);